 An environmental monitor shall monitor for compliance with the horizontal directional drilling (HDD) or drilling plan throughout drilling operations under waters of the state.

-Any HDD or other drilling operation shall be designed and implemented to minimize the risk of any spills and discharges including the frack-out release of drilling lubricants through fractures in the streambed or bank substrates.
-In substrates where frack-outs are likely to occur, HDD contractors shall employ all reasonable means and methods available to minimize potential for frack-out.
+Any HDD or other drilling operation shall be designed and implemented to minimize the risk of any spills and discharges including the frac-out release of drilling lubricants through fractures in the streambed or bank substrates.
+In substrates where frac-outs are likely to occur, HDD contractors shall employ all reasonable means and methods available to minimize potential for frac-out.

+Dischargers shall monitor drilling fluid levels and pressure during drilling to identify potential frac-outs and losses of drilling fluids to surface or ground waters.

 All drilling muds or compounds shall be contained and properly disposed of after drilling activities are completed.

+Drilling during daylight hours to allow for visual monitoring of potential frac outs is preferred.
+If night drilling is necessary, Dischargers shall use sufficient lighting to detect frac outs.

-If bore pits are excavated to support drilling operations, spoils shall be stored a minimum of 25 feet from waters of the state, where feasible; if site specific conditions warrant constructing pits or storing spoils less than 25 feet from waters of the state this request must be provided in the HDD or drilling plan submitted to the Water Board prior to any drilling activities with potential impacts to waters of the state.
+If bore pits or relief pits are excavated to support drilling operations, spoils shall be stored a minimum of 100 feet from waters of the state, where feasible; if site specific conditions warrant constructing pits or storing spoils less than 100 feet from waters of the state this request must be provided in the HDD or drilling plan submitted to the Water Board prior to any drilling activities with potential impacts to waters of the state.
 Spoils shall be stored behind a sediment barrier and covered with plastic or otherwise stabilized (i.e., tackifiers, mulch, or detention).

 Dischargers that plan to conduct HDD activities under waters of the state shall prepare an HDD or drilling plan.
 The plan must be available for review upon Water Board request.
-The drilling plan must describe how compliance with Sections IV.F.20.a. through e. will be maintained and include:
+The drilling plan must describe how compliance with Sections IV.F.26.a. through h. will be maintained and include:

-Release of bentonite, drilling muds, lubricants through fractures in the streambed or bank substrate during drilling is referred to as a “frack-out.”
-Because of the potential for frack outs to occur, the HDD or drilling plan shall include a frack out response plan.
-The frack-out response plan shall specify all measures to be initiated if frack-outs should occur during HDD operations;
+Release of bentonite, drilling muds, lubricants through fractures in the streambed or bank substrate during drilling is referred to as a “frac-out.”
+Because of the potential for frac-outs to occur, the HDD or drilling plan shall include a frac -out response plan.
+The frac-out response plan shall specify all measures to be initiated if frac-outs should occur during HDD operations;

 A drill path at least 10 feet below the streambed, unless infeasible due to local site conditions;